sopida-chotwanwirach/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### ClientAuthentication

-Configuration specific to the code exchange type used to exchange the access code for the access and id tokens.
+Configuration specific to the client authentication type used to exchange the access code for the access and id tokens.

 ```yaml
 "clientSecret": .enterprise.gloo.solo.io.OidcAuthorizationCode.ClientAuthentication.ClientSecret